tart-telescope/catalogue/README.md

 ## OBJECT POSITION SERVER

-This is a python server that will serve positions of objects that transmit in the L1 band.
+This is a python server that serves positions of objects that transmit in the L1 band.

 Author: Tim Molteno. tim@elec.ac.nz